MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orch/manage/integration-pack-activities.md

 1. Click the ellipsis **(...)** button next to the **Name** field.

 2. Select the applicable connection name.
-Connections displayed in the list have been previously configured as described in [FTP Integration Pack for Orchestrator in System Center 2016](ftp-integration-pack-for-orchestrator-in-system-center-2016.md).

 ### Filter Behavior